WilliamAboucaya/phd-theses-france/README.md

 ## Reproducibility

 - Data collected from publicly available sources
-- Code to reproduce the dataset is publicly available on [GitHub]()
 - Data snapshot reflects the state of sources as of March 31, 2026.
 Future updates may improve completeness, especially for recent years.

 ---